 Although hyaluronic acid injections can relieve osteoarthritis-related pain, it takes an average of 5 weeks before people experience the full benefits.

-Usually, people need multiple injections before they notice significant pain relief, according to some research.
-However, receiving five or more injections may increase the risk of adverse effects.
+Usually, people need multiple injections before they notice significant pain relief, according to

 In general, hyaluronic acid supplements, topical products, and injections appear to be safe when people follow the instructions on how to use them.